AnimeshSrivastava/Reddit_Clone/README.md

 # Reddit_Clone
-A web app to try user creation and post creation using django and bootstrap.
+A web app to try user authentication and post creation using django and bootstrap.